 10. Use the Power Parthenon method

-Most businesses have one primary marketing method that is generating 90 to 100% of their revenue.
-Jay refers to this as the “diving board method.”
-It may be direct sales, referrals, digital marketing or brand building.
-But what happens when that method becomes less effective?
-Your profit margins decline and you lose market share.
-That’s why Jay suggests using a Power Parthenon method with different pillars instead, each of which is a revenue-generating activity.
+Most businesses have one primary marketing method that generates most of their revenue.
+Jay refers to this as the “diving board method” and often includes direct sales, referrals, digital marketing or brand building.
+What happens when that method becomes less effective?
+Profit margins decline and you lose market share.
+Instead, Jay suggests using a Power Parthenon method with different pillars, each of which is a revenue-generating activity.

-Joint ventures are one smart method to add to your strategy.
-Look into creating partnerships, endorsements and other unconventional methods.
-This way, you won’t be dependent on a single activity for your profits and all activities will work together to improve each other and create much larger profit margins.
+Joint ventures are a smart method to add to your strategy.
+Look into creating partnerships, endorsements and other unconventional techniques so you won’t depend on a single activity for your profits.
+All activities can then work together to produce larger profit margins.

 11. Create a loyalty program

-Return customers add to your profit margins at a much higher rate than new customers.
+Repeat customers increase profit margins faster than new customers.
 Why?
-Because they tend to spend more and tell others about your products or services.
-Return customers also cost less as you don’t have to spend marketing money to convert them from prospects into customers.
+They tend to spend more and tell others about your products and services.
+They also cost less as you don’t have to spend marketing money to convert them from prospects into customers.

-Increase profit margins by creating a loyalty program for those who already do business with you to take them from regular customers to raving fans of your company.
-You can entice them with exclusive sales, cash back, rewards or perks such as free products or extra discounts.
+Creating a loyalty program for regular customers can increase profit margins and transform repeat customers into raving fans of your company.
+Entice them with exclusive sales, cash back, rewards, free products, or extra discounts.

-If you consistently make high-quality products or perform professional services and have not had a rate increase recently, you have an easy way to increase profit.
+You can quickly increase profits if you consistently make high-quality products or perform professional services.
 Pricing must increase with inflation and with the growth and experience of your company.

-If you have a strong core customer base that you’ve served well and kept happy, a modest increase in price will not cause you to lose business.
-Along with the increase in profit margins, a price increase can make you appear more valuable in the eyes of your customers.
+If you have a strong and happy core customer base, a modest price increase will not cause you to lose business.
+On the contrary, alongside the increase in profit margins, a price increase can raise your value in the eyes of your customers.

 Is payroll eating up your resources and decreasing profit margins?
-Many small businesses struggle with keeping the right number of people on staff.
-Too few and you cannot properly take care of your customers.
-Too many and you have a high payroll with idle employees.
-One way around this is to outsource some parts of your business to freelancers or contracted workers.
-You can use them only when demand is high and won’t have to pay them when they are not needed.
+Many small businesses struggle to maintain consistent staff levels.
+Too few, and it’s hard to take care of customers.
+Too many, and you have a high payroll with idle employees.
+Outsourcing parts of your business is a viable solution – using freelancers or contractors when demand is high creates potentially significant savings on payroll costs.

-There’s an art to increasing profit and it’s one that not everyone can master.
+Not everyone masters how to increase profit margins.
 Many businesses fail, but yours doesn’t have to.
-The key to professional success is in realizing how and when your company needs to adapt.
-Are there ways you can move forward that you haven’t considered?
+Knowing how and when to adapt is the key to professional success.
+Are there ways to progress that you still need to consider?
 Is there a key leadership position you need to fill?
-By knowing what your business truly needs, you’ll create a sustainable, profitable company that you can reap the benefits of for years to come.
+When you know what your business truly needs, you can create a sustainable, profitable company and reap the benefits for years.